 Embroidery remains one of the most decorative arts whether done by hand or machine.
 Embroidery enthusiasts all over the world are continuously coming up with new inspirations to add taste and flavor to their designs.
 If you are still an amateur in embroidery, you may be mistaken to think that floral embroidery is one of the hardest forms of embroidery compared to the rest.
-However, the trick of the process is to start with interest in whatever you are doing and pushing forward to achieving exactly what you are visualizing.
+However, the trick of the process is to start with an interest in whatever you are doing and pushing forward to achieving exactly what you are visualizing.

 As you learn how to embroider flowers, one of the first things you should learn is the stiches.
 This is because stitching forms the bedrock of floral embroidery.
 This article describes the various stitches you can start learning for your small floral projects as well as the process to follow as you learn step by step how to go about the switching.

 If you want to learn how to embroider flowers, this stitch which is also known as the lazy daisy stitch is an absolute necessity.
 The detached chain forms petal shapes which when put together with their points touching at the center can form a simple flower.
 Depending on the number of petals you want to form, you can use 3, 5 or more detached chains.
 Into the pattern, you can add French knots at the center.
 The beauty with detached chain stitches is that they do not need a pattern traced on the fabric because they are simple to do.

 These knots are used to stitch the center of flowers, but can also be used in a number of ways to create flowers by themselves.
 On your journey on how to embroider flowers, you will learn the different combination of French knots and the impact they will make on the final floral design.
 For instance, a single French knot will design the smallest flower while putting a ring of 4, 5 or more flowers can help you design forget-me-knots and other small flowers.
 If you place French knots randomly along a branch or stem, you can have blossoms.